Industrial Ventilation - 4. Fans

 - fan blades (impellers) for proper alignment and rotation,

 - condition of impeller (wear or accumulation), and

 - safety guards.

 The discharge exhaust stacks should be high enough from the roof so that contaminants do not re-enter the workplace.
-Generally they should be located no closer than 50 feet from the inlet to prevent recalculation of contaminants.
-Stacks work best when they are tall, usually at least 10 feet above the roofline.
+Generally, they should be located no closer than 15.24 m (50 feet) from the inlet to prevent recirculation of contaminants.
+Stacks work best when they are tall, usually at least 3 m (10 feet) above the roofline.